hreese/f5-smtp-monitor/README.md

 * SUBJECT:   mail subject ("F5 Loadbalancer Keepalive Test")
 * BODY:      mail body ("")
 * STARTTLS:  try STARTTLS without certificate verification when set (NOT SET)
-* HELO:      use value for HELO/EHLO ("f5-keepalive-test.localdomain")
+* HELO:      use value for HELO/EHLO (os.Hostname() or "f5-keepalive-test.localdomain" on error)
 * TESTAV:    add EICAR test virus to body when set (NOT SET)
 * TESTSPAM:  add GTUBE spam string to body when set (NOT SET)
 ```